How to Squeeze Limes & Lemons for your Bar or Restaurant

 An important comparison note: A typical 30-minute gym workout might consist of 10 exercises, 3x sets of each, and average of 10x repetitions (or reps) per set.
 So a typical 30-minute gym session would equal 300 repetitions of different motions using different body parts.
 Manually juicing 5 boxes of limes means 900 cuts and 1,800 squeezes over a 3-4 hour period.
 Most of those cuts and squeezes will be performed using a single (strong-side) arm, impacting one elbow, one wrist, one shoulder.
 This safety risk should not be ignored: repetitive motion injury (RMI).

 Automatic juicing 5 boxes, or 900 limes.
 By training multiple staff members on properly using your automatic citrus press, all your trained staff will be able to juice.
+Your staff will be able to juice any day of the week: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday… and holidays.
 They will be able to consistently juice at 30 fruit per minute (Fantastic M/AS or Fantastic F/SB) or at 40 fruit per minute (8000XB or 8000SB-ATS).

 If we assume 30 fruit per minute juicing speeds, then juicing 5 boxes of 180-count fruit will need 30 minutes of juicing time.
 If you have a Rolling Stainless Cabinet, you will need to empty your peels 5 times (once per box) in this example.
 Each emptying takes less than a minute.
 Thirty minutes of juicing plus 5 minutes to empty the peels: so 35 minutes of juicing on a Fantastic.
 In this scenario, using a Fantastic M/AS juicer on a Stainless Rolling Cabinet, you will need about 15 minutes to thoroughly clean your juicer.
 Juicing and cleaning completed in 50 minutes – under one hour!

 This restaurant transformed juicing from being an inefficient, inconsistent, dreaded task to being a safe, efficient, and consistent process.
-A process the produces great tasting juice and a great show.
+A process that produces great tasting juice and a great show.

 Another great advantage of implementing the right fresh juice strategy is “The Show”.
 A bar or restaurant can create a show or on-location experience for its clientele.
 One mistake many of our customers have made over the years, has been to ‘hide’ the juicer away in the back of the kitchen.
 In doing so, they miss out on a major benefit of producing fresh juice for their customers: The Show.